yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfccolordialog-class.md

 ### <a name="parameters"></a>Parametry
  [in] *clrInit*
  Domyślny wybór kolorów.
-Jeśli wartość nie zostanie określona, wartością domyślną jest RGB(0,0,0) (czarny).
+Jeśli nie określono wartości, wartość domyślna to RGB(0,0,0) (czarny).

- [in] *wartość elementu dwFlags*
+ [in] *Flagidw*
  (Zastrzeżone).

  [in] *pParentWnd*
- Wskaźnik do okna nadrzędnego lub właściciela okna dialogowego.
+ Wskaźnik do okna nadrzędnego lub właściciela okno dialogowe.

  [in] *hPal*
- Dojście do paletę kolorów.
+ Dojście do palety kolorów.

 ### <a name="return-value"></a>Wartość zwracana